 3. For Mexican Cauliflower Rice, add the cumin seeds as described in step one, and then add 1/3 C tomato puree with the cauliflower mixture.
 You probably won’t need to add more acid, but a little lime juice would taste great.
 Topping with chopped fresh cilantro at the end is perfect.

 There are a hundred and one ways that you can customize your cauliflower rice.
 This is what I love about it– you can make a big bag to keep in your fridge each week, then tweak each batch a little to go with your main dish.
+And if you need extra reasons to get more cauliflower into your life, check these out.
 Enjoy!

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.